jonatanwins/FYS4150/code_p3/README.md

 Changes in the simulation are done in src/simulate_penning.cpp exclusively.
 There are comments to illustrate how to do this in the file.
+We would recomend not to try and run all simulations as it takes a lot of time and requires a lot of storage for the txt files.
+The simulation that is not commented out in the file is the easiest one to run.
 Command for running src/simulate_penning.cpp is saved to the file run.sh.
 On Unix, you can therefore compile with `clang` or `g++` by using the following command while located in the code_p3 directory: